Skip to main content

 • FS1015 and FS3000 sensors do not support SAU-I2C driver

-• Selecting 'Safely Remove Hardware and Eject Media' on Windows and eject the mass storage (PMSC), when using a USBX composite device (PCDC+PMSC), the Windows Explorer for PMSC does not disappear.
+• Selecting 'Safely Remove Hardware and Eject Media' on Windows and eject the mass storage (PMSC), when using USBX composite device (PCDC+PMSC), the Windows Explorer for PMSC does not disappear.

 • PMSC may not work properly when USBX Composite Device (PCDC+PMSC) is connected to a specific Linux OS (USB Host).